CrazyProger1/UrbanautClubAPI/README.md

-# UrbanautClubAPI
+# UrbanautClub

 Urbanaut Club is a social network for urban explorers such as stalkers, diggers, industrial climbers or just bloggers.

+# License

+No license yet.